The benefits of Manuka honey

 2. Various compounds of plant origin.

-Among the nectars of the beehive, Manuka honey is a unique product; it contains:
+Among the nectars of the hive, Manuka honey is a product in its own right.
+It contains:

 4. 80% natural sugar.